orientechnologies/orientdb-docs/Graph-Batch-Insert.md

 db.save(edge2, "edgeclass"); //make sure that you are saving on the right cluster
 ```

-As you can see, this batch insert consists of exactly five write (insert) operations, no loads and no updates.
+As you can see, this batch insert consists of exactly five write (insert) operations, and no load and update operations are made.

 Saving documents with links to other not (yet) existing documents is allowed, so saving a vertex that points
 to a non existing edge will result in a correct operation.
 The graph consistency will be restored as soon as you create the edge.